Influenza is an illness that is spread when respiratory droplets land on surfaces that are touched by others.

 Milder cases won’t usually require medical attention.
 Severe infections can require hospitalizations and cause death.

-Frequently Asked Questions (FAQs) about Influenza
+Frequently Asked Questions (FAQs) about the Flu

 Is it contagious?

 Yes.
 A person can become infected by being exposed to the germs from a person infected with the virus.

 Your healthcare provider can swab the inside of your nose and have it sent to a lab for testing.

 Some infected people will show no symptoms.
 You should still practice good prevention habits daily to avoid the spread of germs.